1. Spend the day relaxing at Fort De Soto Park

 If you are interested in seeing alligators & lots of diverse plants and trees, as well as getting in a bit of exercise in the form of hiking, then head right over to Boyd Hill Nature Center in St. Petersburg.

-In addition to a variety of fantastic hiking trails which take you through many different diverse landscapes (marsh, pine flatwoods, sand scrub, lake, swamps, and hardwood hammocks), Boyd Hill has a wonderful narrated tram ride and a great interpretive center.
+In addition to a variety of fantastic hiking trails which take you through many different diverse landscapes (marsh, pine flatwoods, sand scrub, lake, swamps, and hardwood hammocks), Boyd Hill offers a wonderful narrated tram ride and a great interpretive center.
 The staff will provide you with a great overview of the many plants and animals which call Boyd Hill home.
 You can even hold a tarantula!

 8. Take a scenic dolphin cruise at Madeira Beach & enjoy fun dining & shops at John's Pass Village and Boardwalk